Home : Review Topics : Negotiating A Home Window Bid

 Anything you see in parentheses below are simply my comments, so do not include them in your email or phone conversations.

 When I call or email the contractor or local company, I say something like the following...

-"Dear -----, thank you so much for coming out and giving us a bid for the replacement windows, we really enjoyed meeting with you and absolutely appreciate all of the time and effort you spent explaining the windows and the installation process." (...most people want to do nice things for people who are nice, as opposed to people who are rude, pushy or inconsiderate...)
-"We really want to go with your company, but the price is out of our budget.
-We received another bid from ----- that came in $1500 less." (...the amount you want to put here is totally up to you and depends on the overall project cost.
+"Dear ------, thank you so much for coming out and giving us a windows quote, we really enjoyed meeting with you and absolutely appreciate all of the time and effort you spent explaining the process." (...most people want to do nice things for people who are nice, as opposed to people who are rude, pushy or inconsiderate...)
+"We really like your company and would love to use you, but the price is out of our budget.
+We received another bid from ------ that came in $1500 less." (...the amount you want to put here is totally up to you and depends on the overall project cost.
 My wife, who likes to negotiate, always puts in a number that feels ridiculously higher than I feel comfortable with and she always gets a better deal than I would have in the long run...)
 "I'm wondering if there is some wiggle room on this price.
-I know that if you could match their price, or come close, that my wife and I would be willing to go forward on the project and get something in writing today." (...pretty short, simple, and sweet...)
+If you could match the bid from -------, we would love to go forward on the project and get something in writing today." (...pretty short, simple, and sweet...)

-Send your email or end your conversation and then give the contractor or local company a few days to let it marinade.
+Send your email or end your conversation and then give the contractor or local company a few days to let it marinad-te.
 In 95% of the cases, you will get a better price.
-You may have a little back-and-forth beyond this that may get into some features or upgrades that you may be willing to forego in order for the rep to give you the price you want.
+You may have a little back-and-forth beyond this, which may get into features or upgrades that you would be willing to forego in order for the rep to give you the price you want.